Menu

 Children in Key Stage One are not expected to up level their writing however they are expected to be able to carry out punctuation checks as part of self-editing.
 This should be introduced in Year One and continued to be modelled in Year Two.

-In Key Stage Two we expect a ‘green write’ which is where a piece of writing is up-levelled following teacher intervention once a week and or where appropriate twice in a fortnight.
-When you plan for this writing to be up levelled, the children write the first draft on the right-hand side of their exercise book leaving the left-hand side of the page empty for editing and redrafting.
+In Key Stage Two we expect a ‘green write’ which is where a piece of writing is up-levelled following teacher intervention once a week and or where appropriate once a fortnight.
 This can be up levelled using peer feedback, writing conferencing or written feedback from the teaching team.

 Live marking in maths